maxpmx/HisToGene/README.md

-# A spatial transformer model to predict high-resolution gene expression from histology images in tumors
+# HisToGene: a vision transformer model to predict super-resolution gene expression from histology images in tumors

 # Usage
 ```python